stevebiczyk/stevebiczyk/README.md

 - 👋 Hi, I’m @stevebiczyk
 - 👀 I’m interested in web development and software development.
-- 🌱 I’m currently learning Full Stack Web Development at the Code Institute.
+- 🌱 I have a Diploma in Full Stack Web Development from the Code Institute and a Diploma in Software Development from the Barhacs Education and Exam Centre in Budapest.
-- 💞️ I’m looking to collaborate on Front End and Full Stack projects, I'm skilled in HTML, CSS, JavaScript, Python, Django and React and PostgreSQL.
+- 💞️ I’m looking to collaborate on Front End and Full Stack projects, I'm skilled in HTML, CSS, JavaScript, Python, Django and React, PostgreSQL, MongoDB and Delphi.
-- 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/istvan-biczyk-917b15246/
+- 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/istvan-biczyk/

 <!---
 stevebiczyk/stevebiczyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.